Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Introduction

 On the gauge-theoretic side equality of the reduced schemes is precisely the equality of the sets of $SU(4)$-connections and $Spin(7)$-connections.
 The same remains true also for the larger moduli spaces on the side of derived algebraic geometry.
 Finally the local constructions in \cite{BoJ13} exhibit the Lagrangian distributions as tangent distributions.
 Therefore our objective is to show that such Lagrangian distributions exist globally on the moduli stack of perfect complexes on any Calabi--Yau $4$-fold.

 Here we need to take into account the stacky nature of our moduli spaces.
 It is not clear to us how to proceed in the abstract general case of an arbitrary Artin stack with a $-2$-shifted symplectic structure on it.
-The special case of the moduli spaces of perfect complexes on Calabi--Yau $4$-folds has important simplifying properties.
-More precisely, we can choose our moduli stack to be the quotient of a derived $Quot$-scheme, which seems not to be equivalent to the definition given by To\"en and Vaqui\'e in \cite{ToVa}.
+The special case of the moduli spaces of perfect complexes on Calabi--Yau $4$-folds has important simplifying properties: we can choose our moduli stack to be the quotient of a derived $Quot$-scheme.
 Locally this quotient map is a $PGL(n)$-principal bundle.
 Thus one can work on the derived $Quot$-scheme itself, using the group action to distribute the construction along the orbits.
-This approach requires proving that the derived $Quot$-scheme version of the moduli stack can be equipped with a shifted symplectic structure (done in \cite{BKS}).
-In addition we need to develop the notion of equivariant Lagrangian distributions.
-This is done in the second part \cite{BSY2}.
-The current paper proves the necessary results in the case of derived schemes with shifted symplectic structures.
-These results are essential for \cite{BSY2}.
+This is done in \cite{BSY2}.